HyperloopUPV-H8/VirtualMCU/README.md

 python3 -m twine upload --repository testpypi dist/*

-If you want to use the Package only as User: pip install -i https://test.pypi.org/simple/ vmcu
+If you want to use the Package only as User: pip install --upgrade -i https://test.pypi.org/simple/ vmcu